How to accept card payments from your vacation rental website

 Payment setup works best after availability is already dependable

-- One live RentalBeam calendar with the right iCal sources already connected
+- One live RentalBeam rental with the right iCal sources already connected

 - Booking settings that match your real stay rules, fees, and guest policies